Tribute to Track ‘Em Tigers Football Hall of Fame – 2013 Class

 In addition the Tigers have had 67 All-Americans and over 240 first team All-SEC players.
 So when we were trying to put together an Auburn Football Hall of Fame class here at Track ‘em Tigers, we knew it would be an almost impossible job.

 I mean, how do you choose just a few names to represent that kind of winning tradition?
 What we did was turn to our readers for help.

-The nine man class includes three offensive players, two defensive players and one special teams player, three of whom were on Auburn’s 13-0 perfect season team in 2004.
+The ten man class includes three offensive players, two defensive players and two special teams player (and one player who did it all).
+Three in this class were on Auburn’s 13-0 perfect season team in 2004.